danchengash/Genialngash/README.md

 - 👯 I’m looking to collaborate on: IOT
 - 💬 Ask me about: physics
 - 😄 Pronouns: Ngash E.G.H.
-- ⚡ Fun fact: <Still thinking of a way to summarize all the ##physics in single formula printable on a mug.>
+- ⚡ Fun fact: <--Still thinking of a way to summarize all the physics in single formula printable on a mug.-->

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Genialngash&langs_count=8&layout=compact)](https://github.com/anuraghazra/github-readme-stats)